-Generally speaking, it is probably a good idea to automatically close your accounting period each day.
-This allows you to rectify small errors made the day they are made but forces a reconciliation if they are modified on the following days.
+For this reason, it is recommended to close your accounting period at the end of every day when you enter your data into accounting software.
+This allows you to rectify small errors made the day they are made, but forces a reconciliation if they are modified on the following days.

 Payment & Card Management